suzuken/dotfiles/README.md

     go get github.com/jstemmer/gotags

-And `godef` is used for jumping to code definition.
+And [rogpeppe/godef](https://github.com/rogpeppe/godef) is used for jumping to code definition.

-    go get code.google.com/p/rog-go/exp/cmd/godef
+    go get github.com/rogpeppe/godef

 Actually, you can `make install` for this workaround.